 McIntire provides scholarships to incoming students who show exceptional academic promise, come from a unique background, offer a different perspective, have shown leadership or potential for leadership despite a disadvantage, or demonstrate financial need.
 Typically one-fourth of the class receives a scholarship, and awards range from $5,000- to $25,000+.

 If you would like to be considered for a departmental scholarship, please apply through your program application.
-Priority will be given to those who apply by the Feb.
-1 deadline; requests for scholarship received after the deadline will be considered if funding remains available.
+Priority will be given to those who apply by the March 5 deadline; requests for scholarship received after this date will be considered if funding remains available.

 Working as a Graduate Student

 Many students apply to work as graduate interns at McIntire or across the University.
 Positions are posted through Handshake, the UVA job database, over the summer and are paid on average $13 an hour.
 Students typically work anywhere from 5 to 15 hours per week.
 Opportunities may include working with a professor (research, tutoring, or assisting with a class) or department.

 UVA Student Financial Services offers a range of services to assist you in meeting your financial obligations.

 Graduate students are considered independent and submit the FAFSA on their own.
 To apply for federal financial aid for the start of your program, you must complete:

 - The FAFSA (online completion and submission are preferred)

 - The UVA Financial Aid Application (UFAA) (the UFAA will be posted to your Student Information System (SIS) account once the FAFSA is received.)